-Cancel Job - Cancels the currently active job.
-This is only available when a job is active.

-• Job Info - Gets info about the currently active job.
-This is only available when a job is active.

-- Pause Processing Pauses the Queue so no further jobs will process.
+- Cancel Job Cancels the currently active job.
+This is only available when a job is active. - Job Info Gets info about the currently active job.
+This is only available when a job is active. - Pause Processing Pauses the Queue so no further jobs will process.
 Any job currently active in the queue will finish.
 The text in the window changes to red showing it to be in a paused state. - Resume Processing Takes a queue out of a paused state so that jobs waiting to process through that queue can resume. - Change Queue Allows you to choose which queue the status window will show. - Edit Output Allows you to edit the output or create a new one.
-You can only edit if the queue is showing an output. i.e. if the queue is set to Spooling, Auto detect, Imaging or Rendering then you can only make a new output. - Font Options Allows you to change the size of the text.
+You can only edit if the queue is showing an output. i.e. if the queue is set to Spooling, Auto detect, Imaging or Rendering then you can only make a new output.